safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The details aren't clear exactly how this will work, since safecoin hasn't been coded yet.

-More interestingly, safecoin itself can be burned.
-It's the same as for bitcoin or any crypto currency - change the owner to a public key that has no known private key, and it becomes impossible to spend.
-This means it's possible to accidentally destroy safecoin the same way bitcoin sent to 1BitcoinEaterAddressDontSendf59kuE will never be spent.
+More interestingly, safecoin itself probably cannot be burned.

+The [Safecoin transfer](https://github.com/maidsafe/rfcs/blob/master/text/0057-safecoin-revised/0057-safecoin-revised.md#safecoin-transfer) section of RFC-0057 says that if the destination for a transfer doesn't exist "the source balance will be refunded".

+It would be possible to create a safecoin account with a temporary private key and then discard it so the received coins can never be spent, but it's not possible to transfer safecoin to a non-existing account.

 [Back to Table Of Contents](#proof-of-burn_toc)